chhunlay/PythonProjects/README.md

-# Building simple projects for fun
+# Building simple projects just for fun
 The project focuses on solving a specific problem or task, such as creating a basic calculator or a text-based game.